gianluvillani/toartaruga/README.md

 # Toartaruga
 Group 2 code for SML Grand Challenge Project Course (KTH)

 ### Basic Instructions:
 - Clone the repo into your catkin_ws/src
 - Catkin_make into your repo

+## Current state:
+Everything working in simulation (Pure Pursuit).
+Testing soon in the SML on the real platform.

 ### Run the manual(teleop) controller
 Start roscore